-Driving in Germany
+Driving and parking in Germany

-German driving licence
+Getting a German driving licence

 If you are a citizen of an EEA member country (EU plus Iceland, Norway and Lichtenstein), you do not need to obtain a separate German licence if you already hold a licence for your home country.